SQL Functions

 DATEDIFF

 Returns the number of crossed unit boundaries between two date-time values.
-This method returns a long.
 The datetimeField indicates the unit.

 Example: